crosen188/ibm-containers-interconnect-2017/0-prereqs.md

      ![Set Namespace](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/5-set-namespace.jpg)
     * NOTE: Enter in a memorable, but usable registry name.
 You can only set this value **once** and it cannot be changed afterwards.
 This registry name is used across your account when using the IBM Containers service.
     * Choose wisely, make it identifiable, but something you will not mind typing while using the CLI nor something that is embarassing.
+    * Rules to live by for namespace creation:
+       * The name cannot be changed after it is set for an organization.
+       * The name can contain only lowercase letters, numbers, and underscores.
+       * The name starts with at least one letter or number.
+       * The minimum number of characters is 4.
+       * The maximum total number of characters is 30.

 You can now close this window to cancel the container deployment process.
 You are now ready to being lab 1.